All Collections

 Written by Dayvid Lorbiecke

-You can accurately track fully outsourced manufacturing product costs based on the manufacturing service's purchase price and the actual cost of ingredients using Katana.
+You can accurately track fully outsourced manufacturing product costs based on the manufacturing service's purchase price, Additional costs and the actual cost of ingredients using Katana.

 After completing a Sales order (SO), you can track the profitability of sales.
 The Done Sales orders table displays sales revenue, Cost of Goods Sold (based on the Average Cost for products sold), and Profit for each SO.
 Read more

-The OPO cost for products is the sum of the purchase price and ingredient costs.
+The OPO cost for products is the sum of the purchase price (or landed costs) and ingredient costs.
 You can define a default purchase price and ingredients for each product variant on the item card.

 Purchase price

-Purchase price is the price that a contractor charges for the manufacturing of ordered products.
+Purchase price is the per unit price that a contractor charges for the manufacturing of ordered products.
 The purchase price can be in a different currency than the base currency.
 Read more

 Ingredient costs